Table of Contents

 3. Check your metrics!

-Last but not least, always check your metrics to make sure you’re spending money on conversions and not just impressions.
+Last but not least, to optimise your Snapchat ad campaigns, always check your metrics to make sure you’re spending money on conversions and not just impressions.
 Accurately analising your data is crucial in strategizing the best for your campaign success.

 Get started with ShipBob